 - Don't touch your face when shopping as you may spread the virus from something you have touched onto your face or contaminate your mask.

 - Always wash your hands as soon as you get home as well as wiping down packaging.

 - Wearing gloves(either disposable or household) is also a sensible precaution.
 You should take these off as soon as you leave the shop and either throw them away (disposable) or bag them to wash in hot soapy water for reuse (household gloves).
 Beware of a false sense of security - gloves will still allow transmission from surfaces to your face, so you must not touch your face while you are shopping.

 Hospital clinicians are currently being advised to take off work clothes at work (and bag them) and then again at the door of their home and wash them straight away (ideally at 60 degrees, but soap should kill the virus at lower temperatures), then have a shower and wash their hair.
 You may wish to consider this after a visit to the supermarket, or after you return from work, to reduce risk to you and your household.

 The staff in food shops, pharmacies, care homes and domiciliary care are doing an amazing and vital job, let's protect them, as well as ourselves, by taking sensible precautions to limit the spread of infection and going out as little as possible.

 The Wearing of Masks

-The government has now requested that everyone should wear a home made mask when shopping in supermarkets or on public transport.
+As of 24th July, the wearing of masks when shopping in supermarkets or on public transport will be compulsory.
 Clinical masks should be reserved for professional medical and care staff.